thegreenwebfoundation/carbon-txt-site/README.md

 You can preview the production build with `npm run preview`.

+### Editing Mermaid diagrams

+To edit the mermaid diagrams in the site, simply take the URL of the embedded diagram in the site, and replace "mermaid.ink/svg/" with "mermaid.live/edit#" - then when you are finished editing, embed the *new* URL from the editor

 ## Deploying

 When changes are made to this repository and merged into the `main` branch a new build of the site is automatically triggered.